 Candidates need a combination of education and several years of related work experience to become a human resources manager.
 Although a bachelor’s degree is sufficient for most positions, some jobs require a master’s degree.
 Candidates should have strong interpersonal skills.

-Employment of human resources managers is projected to grow 13 percent from 2012 to 2022, about as fast as the average for all occupations.
-As new companies form and organizations expand their operations, they will need more human resources staff to oversee and administer their programs.
-Very strong competition can be expected for most positions.
+Employment of human resources managers is projected to grow 9 percent from 2016 to 2026, about as fast the average for all occupations.
+As new companies form and organizations expand their operations, they will need human resources managers to oversee and administer their programs and to ensure that firms adhere to changing and complex employment laws.
+Strong competition can be expected for most positions.

 Compare the job duties, education, job growth, and pay of human resources managers with similar occupations.